Lesson 1079 of 1455

 - You drop a Node.js promise rejection into ChatGPT and it spots that you forgot to await a fetch call.

-- You feed a React 'Cannot read properties of undefined' trace to Cursor chat and it traces it back to a missing prop.
+- You feed a React 'Cannot read properties of the missing detail' trace to Cursor chat and it traces it back to a missing prop.

 - You ask Copilot Chat to rank the trace by 'most likely culprit first' instead of reading top-down.